We have a limited amount of salt to give to community organisations to help local people grit their own area.

 Email winterselfhelp@hertfordshire.gov.uk with your order.

-We can give you another 50 tonnes, but there will be a cost.
+We may be able to give you another 50 tonnes, but there will be a cost.

 When you apply, tell us: